Enderdead/potential_avoidance/README.md

 ## Potentials functions

-Three function are availiable on this lib.
-Logarithm, Linear, and Exponential can be find at package Field.funct .
+Three functions are available on this lib.
+Logarithm, Linear, and Exponential can be found at package Field.funct .
 You can see them on the following graph.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/22777836/61188191-dc605600-a67b-11e9-8ece-9189ec2d44b3.png" alt="drawing" width="60%" />